Ninoh-FOX/OpenRGH/README.md

 ### 1.7.9:<br>

-1. Change boot logo (again), OpenDingux logo removed for respect to the original creator of the system.<br>
+1. Changed the boot logo (again), OpenDingux logo removed out of respect to the original creator of the system.<br>
 ![](https://raw.githubusercontent.com/Ninoh-FOX/RG350-ROGUE-CFW/master/logo_rg350.jpg)
 2. All references to OpenDingux removed, except in the system information as thanks for the original base system.
 3. Gmenu2x now read and write all from home.
-4. Esoteric add how optional launcher in the system.
+4. Esoteric added as an optional launcher in the system.
 (Thanks to Podulator https://github.com/podulator/esoteric).
-5. Update RG350Tests in sd_imagen (thanks to https://github.com/RafaVico).
+5. Updated the RG350Tests app in sd_image (thanks to https://github.com/RafaVico).
-6. Now sd_imagen too in opk file, you can now reflash the sdcard without open the console (this erase all).
+6. Now sd_image too in .opk file, you can now reflash the sdcard without open the console (note: this erases everything on the internal sdcard).
-7. Now work updates and flashers opks in another launchers.
+7. Now works with update and flash .opk files in another launchers as well.

 ### 1.7.8.2:<br>

-1. change boot logo.<br>
+1. Changed boot logo.<br>
 ![](https://raw.githubusercontent.com/Ninoh-FOX/RG350-ROGUE-CFW/master/logos/67d0e5b053de2d8c2d813fe0459d11a2o.jpg)
-2. New name firmware.
+2. New name for firmware.
-3. Update some libs.
+3. Updated some libs.
-4. Gmenu2x now is mount in /local/home/.gmenu2x
+4. Gmenu2x is now mounted in /local/home/.gmenu2x

 ### 1.7.8.1:<br>
-1. boot partition now is mount too in /media/system in rw mode for recovery the system from pc if this is possible.
+1. Boot partition is now mounted in /media/system in RW mode for recovering the system from a PC if possible.
-2. Gmenu2x now can link .opk and .dge files.
+2. Gmenu2x can now link .opk and .dge files.
 3. New boot logo.
-4. New flasher sdcatd imagen (thanks to https://github.com/gcwnow/imager )
+4. New sdcard flash image (thanks to https://github.com/gcwnow/imager )

 ### 1.7.8:<br>
 1. lazy_itable_init = 0 and lazy_journal_init = 0 support added to EXT4 file system.